-- Many payroll companies require a letter of credit.
+Many payroll companies require a letter of credit.
 This means the bank will guarantee to pay your payroll company even if you don’t have sufficient funds in your account (and you’ll need to provide some sort of security to your bank).
-Check out our recent post about how payroll letters of credit can severely impact on your cashflow.
+If this is the case you’ll also be looking at a set up fee of around $250 and an ongoing fee of about 1% per annum.
+Find out more about how payroll letters of credit can severely impact on your cashflow.

-2. It’s so easy you don’t need to think about it
+2. Payroll software that’s so easy you don’t need to think about it

 We live in a busy world and startup founders are busier than most.
 Heck, I know a few that don’t always remember to eat.